Data Mining vs. Machine Learning: What do they have in common and how are they different?

 Banks use data mining tools for a broad range of purposes.
 Market risk is one prominent area of application.
 Financial services companies apply data mining to credit ratings.
 The technology also powers anti-fraud systems that analyze transactions, purchasing patterns, card transactions, and customer financial data to identify threats.
 Banks can learn more about their customers by gathering data about their online behaviors.
 Data mining helps to optimize the ROI of marketing campaigns, manage regulatory compliance obligations, and learn more about the performance of individual marketing channels.

-Now that you know what machine learning and data mining are, you're probably still asking yourself this question: What's the difference between machine learning vs. data science?
+Now that you know what machine learning and data mining are, you're probably still asking yourself: What's the difference between machine learning and data science?
 Is there anything the two have in common?
 And where does data mining enter the equation?

-It's worth to take a moment and answer these questions.
-That's how you deepen your understanding of data science and analytics, together with the potential benefits they might bring to your company.
+It's worth taking a moment to answer these questions.
+That's how you deepen your understanding of data science and analytics and the potential benefits they might bring to your company.

 Let's start with this: